Guidance Through Three Types Of Collaborative Divorce

 Three Collaborative Approach Options

-Our firm in California offers differing paths to a Collaborative divorce decree:
+Chase, Berenstein and Murray, Counselors at Law, offers differing paths to a collaborative divorce decree:

-- Collaborative Practice Divorce model: This allows the couple to determine which arrangements are most beneficial concerning child support and custody, spousal support, visitation, and division of property.
-Collaborative Divorce assists the couple in getting the professional assistance needed to help them reach their own resolution, in the their best interest and that of their children.
+- Collaborative divorce model: This allows the couple to determine which arrangements are most beneficial concerning child support and custody, spousal support, visitation, and division of property.
+Collaborative divorce assists the couple in getting the professional assistance needed to help them reach their own resolution, in their best interests and those of their children.

 - Referral model: Like the team model, this model fosters a resolution with the lawyers and couple working to reach decisions on their own.
 This model is best for simpler divorces, such as short-term marriages without children.